Zedekiah ben Abraham Anaw: Shibbolei haLeket

 He owes his reputation to his compilation of ritual law entitled Shibbolei haLeket (Ears of Gleaning).
-It is divided into 372 paragraphs, included in the following twelve sections, treating of the laws, regulations, and ceremonies relating to prayers, Sabbath, benedictions, new moon, Feast of Dedication, Purim, Passover, semi-holy days, fasts, New-year, Day of Atonement, and Sukkot.
+It is divided into 372 paragraphs forming twelve sections, covering the laws, regulations, and ceremonies relating to prayers, Sabbath, blessings, and the Jewish holidays.
 Appended to the work are several treatises and responsa on miscellaneous religious and legal matters, such as circumcision, mourning rites, tzitzit, shechita, inheritance, and interest.
 As the title indicates, and as the author never fails to point out, the material is not original but rather was culled from many older authorities, such as Halakot Gedolot, Sefer haPardes, Alfasi, Isaac ben Abba Mari, Zerahiah ha-Levi, Isaiah di Trani, etc. To these extracts from other authorities the work owes its vogue.
 The preface, written in a pure and vigorous Hebrew, is introduced by a short acrostic.

 But Zedekiah did not restrict himself to the mere work of a compiler.
 He systematized his material skillfully, gave it a concise as well as popular form, and judiciously discriminated between conflicting opinions and decisions, giving preference to those that seemed to him true.
 For this procedure he apologized modestly in his preface with an anecdote, in substantially the following terms: A philosopher, when asked how he dared to oppose the great men of the past, answered, "We fully acknowledge the greatness of our old authorities and the insignificance of ourselves.
 But we are in the position of pygmies that ride on the shoulders of giants.
 Pygmies though we are, we see farther than the giants when we use their knowledge and experience."

 Additions to Shibbolei haLeket were made by Zedekiah himself in a work the title of which is no longer known: these additions also contain a large number of responsa.
 It is usually cited, however, as Issur va-Hetter (Things Forbidden and Allowed).

 A complete edition of Shibbolei haLeket was published by Solomon Buber in 1886 at Vilna.
 The editor wrote a comprehensive introduction to it, containing an analysis of the work.
 Abridgments were published much earlier: Venice (Daniel Bomberg), 1545; Dubnov, 1793; Salonica, 1795.
 Further, it was plagiarized and published in a condensed form under the title "Tanya," or "Tanya Rabbati," which went through four editions: Mantua, 1514; Cremona, 1565; Zolkiev, 1800; Szydlikov, 1836.
 A third abridgment entitled Ma'aseh ha-Geonim (The Work of Old Authorities) circulated in manuscript and is extant in the Bodleian Library, Oxford.